kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

   `http://localhost:9000/publix/50/start?batchId=47&personalSingleWorkerId=506&foo=bar&a=123`

   Then those parameter will be accessible during the study run in `jatos.urlQueryParameters` as `{a: "123", foo: "bar"}`.

+  Example: MTurk uses for its worker ID the URL query parameter 'workerId' and this is accessible via `jatos.urlQueryParameters.workerId`.

 ### Component variables